floyd-revolution/floyd-revolution.github.io/about.markdown

 This site was created to provide a central hub for all information that could be relevant to 2020 protestors.
 All are invited to collaborate.
 Please contact me [via email](mailto:charlesaverill20@gmail.com?subject=[GitHub]%20Contribute) or on [twitter](https://www.twitter.com/caverill_) if you'd like to contribute.

 # Site data
 This site is hosted with [GitHub Pages](https://pages.github.com/) and runs on [Jekyll](https://jekyllrb.com/).
 Neither of these organizations collects user data from the site.
+All code for the site can be found [here](https://github.com/revolutiontips/revolutiontips.github.io/)

 I also have a Google Analytics plugin installed.
 The Analytics ID can be found in [the config file](_config.yml).
 I just like knowing how effective I am at spreading awareness of the site.